cosminadrianpopescu/azul/api.md

 Pastes the content of the `+` register.

+#### on

+**Parameters**:

+* ev The event name (`ModeChanged | FloatClosed | FloatsVisible`)
+* callback The callback to be executed

+It adds an event listener.
+Azul triggers some events.
+You can listen to these events by registering a callback to be called every time one of the events is triggered.
+Some events can have an array of arguments.
+For example, the `ModeChanged` event taks an array with 2 arguments.
+First one is the old mode and the second one is the new mode.

 ### Configuring via init.lua

 You'll find inside the `examples` folder 4 lua files, corresponding to each of